OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

   - Moved `Zip Teams App Package`, `Validate Application`, and `Open Developer Portal to Publish` commands to `UTILITY` section.
     ![treeview](https://user-images.githubusercontent.com/11220663/230364045-510c7bd6-5c5a-4b32-ae61-bb069b31c016.png)

-- `Zip Teams App Package`, `Validate Application`, `Update Azure Active Directory App`, `Update Teams App` commands will now ask for additional inputs like `manifest.json` file path and environment name so that you have the flexibility to arrange hose files.
+- `Zip Teams App Package`, `Validate Application`, `Update Microsoft Entra App`, `Update Teams App` commands will now ask for additional inputs like `manifest.json` file path and environment name so that you have the flexibility to arrange hose files.

 - Simplified multiple progress notifications into a single one for provision, deploy and publish.